TrueBlocks/trueblocks-browse/frontend/src/assets/help/wizard-finished.md

-The Wizard Finished View means the app is fully configured
+The Wizard Finished page is the last page of the Wizard.
+If you reach this page, your system is properly configured and you may proceed to use the software.